How to Hem Curtains without Sewing (Two Ways!)

 (Optional) STEP 7: Replace Bottom Weight

 I love curtain rings.
-I almost exclusively use curtain rings to hang the curtains in my house.
-They are easy to install and they slide so effortlessly on a curtain rod.
+I use them on almost every curtain in my house- they’re easy to install and they slide effortlessly along the rod, which immediately makes curtains feel more high-end.

 MATERIALS & TOOLS: